vaab/tryton-documentation/developer_guide/basic_concepts.rst

 **Views**

 The views are used to display records of an object to the user.
-In tryton, objects can have several views, it is the action, that opens the window, that tells which views must be used.
+In tryton, models can have several views, it is the action, that opens the window, that tells which views must be used.
 The view are built using XML that is stored in the module's view diectory or can be stored in database with the object.ir.ui.view.
 So generally, they are defined in xml